 Since its establishment in 2011, FXPIG has maintained a firm commitment to customer security.
-CoinMetro plans to work with BitGo for payment processing.
-This will enable users take advantage of several strong security protocols in relation to login and payment approval, including:
+Coinmetro works with BitGo for payment processing.
+This enables users to take advantage of several strong security protocols in relation to login and payment approval, including the following.

-Two-factor authentication (“2FA”) adds an additional security layer to user accounts.
+Two-Factor Authentication (2FA) adds an additional security layer to user accounts.
 Login and account access will require both a password and a unique multi-digit code sent to a registered physical device, such as a phone.
 Authy’s multi-device 2FA feature gives users a convenient solution to securing their data.

-Multi-signature transactions (via BitGo)
+Multi-Signature Transactions (via BitGo)

 Cold Storage (via BitGo)

-CoinMetro will handle cryptocurrency deposits by generating temporary “receive wallet” addresses.
+Coinmetro handles cryptocurrency deposits by generating temporary “receive wallet” addresses.
 Behind the scenes, assets from these temporary wallets will move to “cold storage wallets” constantly.

-IP Address verification
+IP Address Verification

 With IP address verification, account access will require IP verification, which is an email sent to your register email, confirming you are the one logging in.
 You can easily deactivate this step from your profile security steps.